manlupanshan/LPPFDAB/README.md

 2.)zemax 18.9.
 Version 19 has compatibility issues and does not work well.

+3.)python3
+NVIDIA GPU + CUDA cuDNN
-3.)pytorch 1.7 or 1.9, the code is slightly different.
+pytorch 1.7 or 1.9, the code is slightly different.